Smokin Zo's BBQ

 What does Smokin Zo’s need before reviewing a Two Rivers, Washington request?

 Send the date, address or venue, guest count, timing, menu direction, and any setup notes you already have.
-For Two Rivers, details around venues, private properties, workplaces, public sites, and community event spaces can change whether truck service, Buffet Service, OR drop-off is the cleaner fit.
+For Two Rivers, details around venues, private properties, workplaces, public sites, and community event spaces can change whether truck service, Service format drop-off is the cleaner fit.

 How does the event site affect BBQ catering in Two Rivers?